 The international growth opportunities in China appear endless making now the best time to work in China!

-- In the past five years, the number of companies in the interior-decoration industry rose to 183,200.
+The interior design industry is large in China and the demand for interior design services is growing fast.
+In the past five years, the number of companies in the interior decoration industry rose to 183,200.

 Urbanization is a contributing factor to China’s strong growth in this industry.
 As Chinese people continue to move from the countryside to cities, they are influenced by the city life of which elegant living space is an important part.